 - In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
-It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils, groups and cohorts within their responsibility.

-- The level of the premium in 2017-18 is £1320 per pupil for pupils eligible for free school meals (FSM), for pupils in care who have been continuously looked after for six months and pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-For children in care or adopted the level of the premium for 2017-2018 is £1900.
+- The level of the premium in 2020-2021 is £1345 per pupil for pupils eligible for free school meals (FSM) and pupils who have been eligible for free school meals (FSM) at any point in the last six years.
+For children in care or adopted the level of the premium for 2020-2021 is £2345.

 - Local authorities are responsible for looked after children in care and will make payments to schools and academies where an eligible looked after child is on roll.

 - A premium is also funded for children whose parents are currently serving in the armed forces; this is currently £300.
-This service premium is designed to address the emotional and social well-being of these pupils.
+This service premium is designed to support the needs of these pupils.